 Spread of Quality Improvement for Children and Youth with Special Healthcare Needs

-WHAT: A project to improve the health and well being of children and youth with special health care needs (CYSHCN) and their families through building the capacity of state Title V programs—in concert with other state based partners—to create and sustain effective community-based systems of care for this population.
+WHAT: A project to improve the health and well-being of children and youth with special health care needs (CYSHCN) and their families through building the capacity of state Title V programs—in concert with other state-based partners—to create and sustain effective community-based systems of care.

 WHO: The project engaged 22 teams from 17 states.
 An additional 18 state teams participated in an abbreviated form of training resulting from this project called Jump Start.